TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems

 TensorFlow Lite for smartphones and other mobile devices employs the FlatBuffer serialization format to hold models \cite{tfliteflatbuffers}.
 The binary footprint of the accessor code is typically less than two kilobytes.
 It is a header-only library, making compilation easy, and it is memory efficient because the serialization protocol does not require unpacking to another representation.
 The downside to this format is that its C++ header requires the platform compiler to support the C++11 specification.

 We had to work with several vendors to upgrade their tool chains to handle this version, but since we had implicitly chosen modern C++ by basing our framework on TensorFlow Lite, it has been a minor obstacle.

-Another challenge of this format was that most of our target devices lacked file systems, but because it uses a memory-mapped representation, files are easy to convert into C source files containing data arrays.
-These files are compilable into the binary, to which the application can refer.
+Another challenge of this format was that most of the target embedded devices lacked file systems, but because it uses a memory-mapped representation, files are easy to convert into C source files containing data arrays.
+These files are compilable into the binary, to which the application can easily refer.